5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sandy_Bridge_Ventura.md

 	- **`Macmini8,1`**
 - Generate new Serials using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

-> **Note**: <ul><li> Once macOS 12 or newer is installed, you can switch to an SMBIOS best suited for your Ivy Bridge CPU and reboot to enjoy all the benefits of a proper SMBIOS. <li> You may want to generate a new [SSDT-PM](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)) to optimize CPU Power Management. <li> You can als disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
+> **Note**: <ul><li> Once macOS 12 or newer is installed, you can switch to an SMBIOS best suited for your Ivy Bridge CPU and reboot to enjoy all the benefits of a proper SMBIOS. <li> You may want to generate a new [**SSDT-PM**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)) in Post-Install to optimize CPU Power Management. <li> You can also disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
 RestrictEvents will handle the VMM-Board-id spoof from now on. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
 Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

 ## macOS Ventura Installation
 With all the prep work out of the way you can now upgrade to macOS Ventura.
 Depending on the version of macOS you are coming from, the installation process differs.